muhammadarsalansiddiqui/rx-player/doc/api/index.md

 :warning: This option will have no effect in _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)) when either :
-- No audio track API was supported on current browser
+- No audio track API is supported on current browser
-- The media file tracks are not supported on browser
+- The inner media file tracks are not detected / shown on the browser

-:warning: If used on Safari, in _DirectFile_ mode, track change may change track on other track type (e.g. changing video track may change subtitle track too).
+:warning: If used on Safari, in _DirectFile_ mode, the track change may change the track on other track type (e.g. changing video track may change subtitle track too).
 This has two potential reasons :
 - The HLS defines variants, groups of tracks that may be read together
 - Safari may decide to enable a track for accessibility or user language convenience (e.g. Safari may switch subtitle to your OS language if you pick another audio language)
+The user may know through the [textTrackChange] (./player_events.md#events-textTrackChange) event that the track has changed.

 ---